mudasobwa/mudasobwa.github.io/_posts/2018-09-10-pizza-with-ananas-topping.md

 >
 #### thou shalt not make into thee any graven image; do not worship anything or anybody blindly

-This writing would consist of a number of modern hipe topics demythified (spelling intended.)
+This writing would consist of a number of modern hype topics demythified (spelling intended.)

 ## Functional Programming Is The Path